Difference Between Planning and Forecasting

 Forecasting is a very commonly used business activity performed in all organizations.
 It helps any organization to stay prepared for any uncertainties of the future.

-Businesses usually employ managers to perform this activity.
+Businesses employ managers to perform this activity.
 A lot of businesses hire experts or analysts to perform this activity.

 forecasting